Twisted Method: Formation and early years (1998–2001)

 Twisted Method was founded in 1998 after its band members met each other at Mariner High School.
 In the beginning, when both were 14 years old, Ben Goins ("13EN") met guitarist Andrew Howard, and after hearing about his ambitions to start a band, Goins decided to start jamming with him.
 Howard would jam with Goins at his house.
-Sometime after, Derek DeSantis, a friend of the two who hung out while they would jam, decided to become the band's bassist, and pawned off his PlayStation in order to but a bass guitar.
+Sometime after, Derek DeSantis, a friend of the two who hung out while they would jam, decided to become the band's bassist, and pawned off his PlayStation in order to buy a bass guitar.
 During their sophomore years, the band attempted to recruit a second guitarist, without much success.
 One of the people who auditioned told the band about Derrick "Tripp" Tribbett, whose parents owned a PA system, and they subsequently went to visit him to use their equipment.
-One day, Tibbett asked the band if he could become their vocalist, and subsequently the band's lineup solidified.
+One day, Tribbett asked the band if he could become their vocalist, and the band's lineup solidified.
 The band performed their first show at a Halloween party, and spent the next four years performing locally.